brainhubeu/react-carousel/docs/plugins/creatingCustomPlugins.md

 } from '@brainhubeu/react-carousel';

 /**
- * This is custom plugin function which allow you to modify carousel look & behavior *
+ * This is a custom plugin function which allows you to modify carousel look & behavior.
+ *
  * @param { object } options defined by the carousel user
  * @param { object } carouselProps props defined for the react-carousel component